When do I need a 'Covid pass' at sport?

 In accordance with Scottish government guidance, the event does not require vaccine passports because the capacity of this seated event is lower than 10,000.

-And Deputy first minister John Swinney confirmed to BBC Radio Scotland on Tuesday that further curbs on crowds at football games were not among measures being prepared.
+And deputy first minister John Swinney confirmed to BBC Radio Scotland on Tuesday that further curbs on crowds at football games were not among measures being prepared.

 Existing restrictions in Wales and Northern Ireland were enforced during recent autumn rugby union internationals and 2022 World Cup football qualifiers.